-"You can sign up to attend the tour and ride a bus from the park, to visit the designated area, and watch a field being harvested.
-The bus will go to the research center and to a potato grower's farm," she said.
+"You can sign up to attend the

+tour and ride a bus from the park, to MONTE VISTA - The San Luis visit the designated area, and watch Valley Potato Festival is less than a a field being harvested.
+The bus will week away.
+This year's festival will go to the research center and to a potato grower's farm," she said.
-The tours are free, but registration

-Continued from Page 1A is requested to ensure that there is enough room on the bus for everyone.
+The tours are free, but registration is requested to ensure that there is enough room on the bus for everyone.
 The tour provides education on seeding, production and potato harvesting.

 According to Bradshaw, a new ride will be available at the fest.

-'We will have a zipline.
+"We will have a zipline.
 It's part of the kids' games.
 A large zipline that is free to the public.
 Something for everyone to ride and have fun with," she said.
-Bradshaw also spoke about the potato bake that will take place.